-Today, in one of our Slack channels at Contentful, I read a few of our infrastructure developers' messages.
-They talked about how they use the git command
+Today, in one of our Slack channels at Contentful, I saw our infrastructure developers' talking about the

 git describe documentation describes the command's functionality as follows:

-Okay, but what does that mean?
-I opened my terminal and started playing around with it in one of my projects.
+I opened my terminal and started playing around with the command in one of my projects.

-In this repository, the last commit was a tagged release (
+In this particular repository, the last made commit was a tagged release (

 v1.0.0-zeta).
 By default,

 describe looks into the past from the repository's

 HEAD is on a tagged commit, like mine in this case, it shows the last tag without any additional meta information.
 This example is not helpful. 🙈